These affordable DIY grow lights can grow thousands of dollars worth of garden seedlings and microgreens every year.

 - Hang lights on each shelf as follows: 24-28″ overhead for young sprouts and seedlings; 18-24″ overhead once plants are about 4 weeks old; 12-18″ if you have flowering or fruiting plants.

-We’ve gotten a lot of questions about using our grow light system over the years, so here’s a list of FAQs to help you:
+We’ve gotten a lot of questions about using our grow light system over the years, so here’s a list of frequently asked questions and answers to help you:

 Question: Do I need to keep my grow lights on before the seeds germinate?

-- Answer: You typically don’t need to turn your grow lights on until AFTER your seeds have germinated.
-However, here are some reasons we’ll turn our grow lights on for specific circumstances:
+Answer: You typically don’t need to turn your grow lights on until AFTER your seeds have germinated.
+However, here are some reasons we’ll turn our grow lights on prior to seed germination:

 - If we’re starting a lot of warm weather seeds indoors (tomatoes, peppers, eggplants, etc) that will sprout faster in warmer soil, we’ll turn our lights on and put the seed trays ON TOP of the light housing units.
 The lights run about 80°F, which is like having a seed starting heat mat – the perfect temperature for heat-loving seeds to sprout.